kubernetes/autoscaler/multidimensional-pod-autoscaler/AEP.md

 To generate the horizontal scaling action recommendation, we reuse HPA libraries, integrating with the MPA API code, to reads and updates the MPA objects.
 We integrate vertical and horizontal scaling in a single feedback cycle.
 As an intitial solution, vertical scaling and horizontal scaling is performed alternatively (vertical scaling first).
+Vertical scaling will scale the CPU and memory allocations based on the historical usage; and horizontal scaling will scale the number of replicas based on either CPU utilization or a custom metric.
 In the future, we can consider more complex way of prioritization and conflict resolution.
 The separation of recommendation and actuation allows customized recommender to be used to replace the default recommender.
 For example, users can plug-in their RL-based controller to replace the MPA recommender, receiving measurements from the Metrics Server and modifying the MPA objects directly to give recommendations.